rafaelsf80/G-Suite-Retail-Demo/README.md

 4) Click Refresh on the apk to see the changes

-## Backend
+## Serverless

-The backend is a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1zQMzthur_TkahfG-8-vBWQgXJVxdT9UnhHJavRJAHhI/edit?usp=sharing), hosted on Drive for Work backend
+No backend server, just a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1zQMzthur_TkahfG-8-vBWQgXJVxdT9UnhHJavRJAHhI/edit?usp=sharing), hosted on Drive for Work backend

 ## Vision API (beta)